-I recently spent a long weekend in Mexico City and was able to split my time between two neighborhoods.
-I’d previously read about the Red Tree House and knew I wanted to stay there.
+When I visited Mexico City, I split my visit and stayed in both Polanco and Condesa, two wonderful Mexico City neighborhoods.
+The instant I read about the Red Tree House, I knew I wanted to stay there.
 However, with solo travel, lodging can be the biggest expense and I’m not a hostel girl!
 (Hostile, maybe, if I’m hangry! ) I had a Hyatt gift card that I received for my 10-year anniversary at my company, so I decided to stay two nights at the Hyatt Regency Mexico City, and then two nights at the Red Tree House.
 Normally, I find changing hotels mid-trip to be a pain, but in this case, it actually worked out really well and I would recommend this approach for urban vacations as you get a better feel for different neighborhoods.

 The Hyatt ($149/night) is in the Polanco neighborhood, which I likened to the Gold Coast of Chicago.
-The street also has a W Hotel, JW Marriott and Intercontinental, all lined up against the greenery of Bosque de Chapultepec. (you can see the hotels just left of the park in the first photo above) A few blocks away is Avenue Maseryk, the DF’s version of Michigan Avenue – from Louis Vuitton, Tiffany and plenty of luxury car dealers.
-This is also where I had a food tour.
+The street also has a W Hotel, JW Marriott and Intercontinental, all lined up against the greenery of Bosque de Chapultepec.
+(You can see the hotels just left of the park in the first photo above) A few blocks away is Avenue Maseryk, the DF’s equivalent of Michigan Avenue – from Louis Vuitton, Tiffany and plenty of luxury car dealers.
+This is also where I had a food tour with Mexican Food Tours.

-My room at the Hyatt was quite nice, with a king bed and a window overlooking the park.
+My room at the Hyatt was very comfortable, with a king bed and a window overlooking the park.
 Shortly after my arrival, I watched a thunderstorm roll over the city, from my large picture window.

 I felt very safe wandering the Polanco neighborhood, and it was very easy to find my way around.
 The streets are lined with mansions and lots of parks and restaurants.
 You are in walking distance to so many attractions, as well as the Auditorium which is the starting point of several bus tours.